openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

         args = ns https://mynightscout.herokuapp.com token=myrigname-27c914cabc506fa3
         ```

-4. Test the rig, e.g. by running `openaps upload` or `openaps upload-ns-status` or just running the pump loop.
-You'll see the update from myrigname in the OpenAPS pill in Nightscout.
+4. Test the rig by running `openaps upload` or `openaps upload-ns-status` or just running the pump loop.
+You'll see the update from myrigname in the OpenAPS pill in Nightscout. [***NOTE to Dana Scott or ?***: this was not obvious to me.
+I did not see evidence of this even after I had run the oref0-setup.sh command.]

 5. When all the rigs are 0.5.0 and are all using token based authentication, you can change the environment variables of your Nightscout:
 - `AUTH_DEFAULT_ROLES` from `readable devicestatus-upload` to `denied` if you wish to block read-only access to your Nightscout instance.
-If you don't mind your CGM data being accessible to anyone with your Nightscout URL, you can just leave `AUTH_DEFAULT_ROLES` as `readable`.
+If you don't mind your CGM data being accessible to anyone with your Nightscout URL, you can just leave `AUTH_DEFAULT_ROLES` as `readable`. [***NOTE to Dana Scott or ?***: this variable AUTH_DEFAULT_ROLES was not in config variables for me.
+I had to add it.
+Not sure if I'm a one-off.]

 Important:
-- Just like keeping your pump serial number and API_SECRET for yourself, you should not post your authentication token `myrigname-27c914cabc506fa3` on the internet
+- Just like keeping your pump serial number and API_SECRET for yourself, you should not post your authentication token `myrigname-27c914cabc506fa3` on the Internet
 - The authentication is also stored in your `crontab`, as `API_SECRET=token=myrigname-27c914cabc506fa3`.
 When token based authentication is used the API_SECRET on the rig will always start with `token=` instead of a hash.
-- You must always secure your Nightscout site with secure http (https), so don't use http://mynightscout.herokuapp.com but always use https://mynightscout.herokuapp.com
+- You must always secure your Nightscout site with secure http (https).
+Don't use http://mynightscout.herokuapp.com but rather always use https://mynightscout.herokuapp.com.
 - Keep your API_SECRET as a root/Administrator password and only use it for configuring Nightscout.
-For just reading use a token with the `readable` role, and if you want to use the Careportal add the `careportal` role for that user.
+For just reading use a token with the `readable` role, and if you want to use the Careportal add the `careportal` role for that user.  [***NOTE to Dana Scott or ?***: this is very unclear to me.
+I don't know what to do with this information.]

 ### Switching from Azure to Heroku